-Beginning at age 12 or during 7th grade, whichever occurs first Beginning at age 14 or is in place and operational on the student's first day of high school, whichever occurs first Families and students will receive detailed information about transition services and educational programs from the school, district and outside agencies.
+Beginning at age 12 or during 7th grade, whichever occurs first Beginning at age 14 or is in place and operational on the student's first day of high school, whichever occurs first Families and students will receive detailed information about transition from school districts.
 This continues through age 18 and possibly to age 22.
 Parents must be notified that the purpose of the IEP meeting will include the identification of the student's need for transition services.
 This continues through age 18 and possibly to age 22.
 The student must be invited to the IEP meeting.
 This continues through age 18 and possibly to age 22.
-Use age-appropriate transition assessments to identify student strengths, preferences and interests (foundation for measurable postsecondary goals) and identify the student's need for self- determination and self-advocacy instruction.
+Document the need for self-determination and self- advocacy instruction in the IEP.
 This continues through age 18 and possibly to age 22.
+Use age-appropriate transition assessments indicating the student's strengths, preferences and interests are documented and aid in developing post-school goals.
+This continues through age 18 and possibly to age 22.
 Begin identifying transition services needs of students.
 Provision of transition services continues from age 14 or when the student enters high school through age 18 and possibly to age 22.
-Discuss measurable postsecondary goals based on age-appropriate transition assessment in the areas of education, training, employment, including career goals and independent living (where appropriate).
-Develop appropriate measurable postsecondary goals based upon age- appropriate transition assessments related to training/education, employment, career and independent living skills (if appropriate).
-Develop measurable annual goals and identify transition services (including pre- employment transition services) and courses of study that support the student to achieve the measurable postsecondary goals.
-Discuss the graduation pathways and diploma designations (scholar and/or industry scholar) in the IEP meeting.
+Discuss measurable postsecondary goals based on age- appropriate transition assessment in the areas of education, training, employment, including career goals and independent living (where appropriate).
+(At age 14, the measurable postsecondary goals are required to be developed and documented in the IEP.)
+Develop measurable long-term postsecondary education and career goals based upon age- appropriate transition assessments related to: training/education, employment/career, independent living skills (if appropriate), transition services, including pre-employment transition services, and courses of study needed to assist students to reach their postsecondary goals - AND - Develop measurable annual goals that support the student to achieve the measurable postsecondary goals.
+Discuss the graduation pathways and diploma designations (scholar and/or merit) in the IEP meeting.
 Document the graduation pathway decision, the student's course of study and whether or not the student will work toward a diploma designation.
 Document the discussion of the process for a student with a disability who meets the requirements for a standard high school diploma to defer the receipt of such diploma pursuant to section 1003.4282 (10)(c), F.S.